-Scott and I are determined to double the amount we put towards debt this year, and are working harder then ever before tackling each student loan, and eliminating them from our lives!
+Scott and I are determined to double the amount we put towards debt this year and are working harder than ever before tackling each student loan and eliminating them from our lives!
 There are a few ways that help to keep us motivated.
-Crossing off the loans on our Debt Priority List (In the 2017 Financial planner), and writing PAID in the right column, is a great one.
+Crossing off the loans on our Debt Priority List (In the 2018 Financial planner), and writing PAID in the right column, is a great one.

 But now we are tackling some much larger loans (Like 20,000, each) so we don’t have the ability to just toss a single lump sum at the loan to wipe it out.
 It takes us a few months before we can wipe them out.
 Having this debt tracker out *On our refrigerator* where we are able to see our progress daily, is a huge motivational tool.

 Having the ability to see our progress all the time, helps.
 It is also nice to have a physical action (Coloring in the piggy bank) to show the progress along the way.

 I use the debt tracker printable (piggy bank) alongside the spreadsheet.

 - Click the link below to download the spreadsheet – It will open in Google Docs, automatically.